 - It is helpful to identify the distance away from the trigger where the dog will begin to react.
-Try to keep the dog under the reaction threshold by avoiding the trigger (other dogs, people or object) until the dog has mastered the obedience cues in the free course.
+Keep the dog under the reaction threshold by avoiding the trigger (other dogs, people or object) until the dog has mastered skills needed to not react to the trigger.
 The goal is to get the dog to stop practicing the reactive behavior by creating distance; crossing the street, changing direction or hiding behind a parked car are possible strategies.
 Walking on quiet streets during low traffic times makes this easier to achieve.

-- Always fill pockets or treat bags with small, high value treats before every walk for luring the dog’s attention away from the trigger.
+- Always fill pockets or treat bags with small, high value treats (cheese, hot dogs, chicken, etc.) before every walk for getting the dog’s attention away from the trigger.

 - Remember, if the dog is allowed to practice the reactive behavior, reactivity will become more frequent and intense.
-The strategy is to keep the dog under threshold, so it has no reason to feel unsafe or over aroused.
+The strategy is to keep the dog under threshold, so the dog has no reason to feel unsafe or over aroused.

 - The right equipment is very important for safety and success.
 Make sure the leash is in good condition and is no longer than 5-6 feet.
 Front clip harnesses can work well for some dogs such as the Easy Walk Harness or the Freedom Harness.
 Head halters such as the Halti or the Gentle Leader are also appropriate as they give good control in a non- punitive manner.
 Be sure to properly acclimate a dog to a head halter before use.
 See the Special Equipment page for more information.

-- Sign up for an obedience class with a trainer who can handle reactive dogs.
+- Sign up for a training class with a professional trainer who can handle reactive dogs.
 Make sure you let the trainer know about your dog’s reactivity.

 If you are not successful curbing your dog’s reactive behavior, please contact a local certified dog trainer or behavior consultant.
 You can find a list of recommended behavior professionals on the Oakland Animal Services’ Resources Classes and Trainers page.